fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "And I did not create the jinn and mankind except to worship Me."
     Quran, Surah Al-Dhariyat ayah 56

 The above verse shows the same core purpose of life for both the humans and the jinn.
-Their purpose of life is not very different from the humans as they are ordered by Allah to do the same good deeds as humans do and they are supposed to obey and worship one and only God “Allah”.
+Their purpose of life is not very different from the humans as they are ordered by Allah to do the same good deeds as humans do and they are supposed to obey and worship one and only God "Allah".
 Like in humans there are two broader categories, Muslims and Non-Muslims, similarly in jinn there are the same two main divisions (the Muslims and Non-Muslims).

 They have the power to choose between true and false, right and wrong as Allah said in sura al-Jinn verse 11: